khoih-prog/DDNS_Generic/README.md

 The default CS/SS pin is GPIO4(D2) for ESP8266, GPIO22 for ESP32, 10 for all other boards.

-If the default pin is not corect, the easiest way is to change is to use
+If the default pin is not correct, the easiest way is to change is to use

 ```cpp
 #define USE_ETHERNET_WRAPPER    true